makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * Earley algorithm (Earley, 1970) uses dynamic programming and top-down searc
   * In contrast with the bottom-up search implemented by the CKY algorithm
 * core of the Earley algorithm is a single left-to-right pass
-* fills a chart i.e. array that has N + 1 entries
+* fills a chart ie array that has N + 1 entries
   * For each word position in the sentence, the chart contains a list of states representing the partial parse trees
     * indexes represent the locations between the words in an input